cppitems/cppitems/items/001/item.md

                  U calloc
                  U free
 ```
-We can see that the names of the functions are mangled using some scheme which involves a prefix `_` and additional prefixes indicating the number of characters of a function name `Z9grid_init` or a function paramter `P4Grid` and special names for fundamental types like `i` for `int`.
+We can see that the names of the functions are mangled using some scheme which involves a prefix `_` and additional prefixes indicating the number of characters of a function name `Z9grid_init` or a function parameter `P4Grid` and special names for fundamental types like `i` for `int`.
 Note that the mangling schemes are not part of the C++ standard, but mostly the *Itanium C++ ABI* is used, enabling compatibility between objects created by different compilers.

 > Examples for what else is defined in the ABI?